janisdd/vscode-edit-csv/README.md

 - because the table is exported comments can only be used before or after the csv content
 	- *after csv comments* are all comments that are not *before csv comments* (comments inside the csv data are added to the *before csv comments*)

-- if the source file content changes is changed while the editor is open, the editor will not be updated (e.g. take new content)
-	- if you apply the editor the source file changes are **overwritten!**
+- if you have comment row(s) and add a new column then undo and redo will make the comment row(s) not span the full table width

 ## Used projects